onap/policy-parent/docs/development/devtools/api-s3p.rst

 .. code-block:: bash

-    nohup ./apache-jmeter-5.4.1/bin/jmeter.sh -n -t policy_api_performance.jmx -l performanceTestResultsPolicyApi.jtl
+    nohup apache-jmeter-5.5/bin/jmeter -n -t policy_api_performance.jmx -l performanceTestResultsPolicyApi.jtl &

-The test was run in the background via “nohup”, to prevent it from being interrupted.
+The test was run in the background via “nohup” and “&”, to prevent it from being interrupted.

 Test Plan
 ---------